-Cocktails, pupus (appetizers), and Hawaiian entertainment on a boat.
+Cocktails, pupus (appetizers), and Hawaiian entertainment on a sunset dinner cruise.

 The views are just one reason why dinner cruises are such a popular activity in Hawaii.
 From sumptuous cuisine to stellar entertainment, a lavish dinner cruise can provide a memorable way to culminate your Hawaiian stay.